yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_configure_database.md

 ![Example output for the MySQL settings](/Images/APIPortal/mysql_ssl_settings.png)

-After you have successfully enabled SSL on the server, you must configure user authentication mode before you can use the secure connection.
-For more details, see [Configure the database server settings](#configure-the-database-server-settings).
+After you have successfully enabled SSL on the server, you must [configure a user account with TLS authentication](#configure-a-user-account-with-tls-authentication) before you can use the secure connection.

 ## Create a database and a user account for API Portal